TinkerGuy/ESP32-PirateAudio/README.md

 In the LMS settings you have to install the ESP32 plugin for the display function and configure it according to your preferences.
 Again, I recommend the instructions from Phillipe.

+## Key assignment

+With above button configuration, the four keys are assigned as follows:

+* Button A: </br>
+  Volume up

+* Button B: </br>
+  Volume down

+* Button X: </br>
+  short press = play </br>
+  long press = navigation right

+* Y key: </br>
+  short press = navigation down </br>
+  long press = navigation left

+With this assignment, you can navigate through the menus and start a selection.
+Stopping or pausing the playback is not possible.
+The keys A and B can unfortunately not be assigned with a "longpress" function, because then the volume menu appears immediately and the longpress function is suppressed.
+This is certainly not the optimal configuration, maybe someone has a better idea.

 ## Disclaimer:

 I recommend the implementation of this project only if appropriate prior knowledge is available.